FoalTS/foal/docs/tutorials/multi-user-todo-list/1-Introduction.md

 In this tutorial you will learn how to manage users, authentication and authorization in FoalTS.
 You will also have a quick overview of end-to-end testing.

 For that, you are going to create a multi-user to-do list.
-It extends the application created in the previous tutorial [Simple To-Do List](../simple-todo-list/1-installation.md) that you must follow before going through this one.
+It will extend the application created in the previous tutorial [Simple To-Do List](../simple-todo-list/1-installation.md) that you must follow before going through this one.

-The application has three pages:
+The application will have three pages:
 - a sign up page where users can create a new account with an email and a password,
 - a login page that expects an email and a password to sign in,
 - and the todo-list page where the tasks are listed, created and deleted.